yenchunnnn/personal-website/content/project/car-insurance/index.md

 Background

-:   The Road car insurance has requested the services in building a model to predict whether a customer will make a claim on their insurance during the policy period.
+:   Road Car Insurance has requested services in building a model to predict whether a customer will make a claim on their insurance during the policy period.

 Task